 - Clean your air filters regularly.
 You can make it a part of your cleaning home appliances process to minimize the chances of dust accumulation and ensure proper air circulation.

-- Check your AC vents to see if they are not obstructed in any way.
+- Check your vents to see if they are not obstructed in any way.
 Remove any furniture or drapes blocking the airflow.
 While you are checking all the vents in your home, take a piece of cloth to clean the dust off the vents’ grills.

 - Fix any leaks and holes in your HVAC ductwork.
 Leaks let the air escape, which lowers the pressure in the air vents, resulting in decreased airflow in your house.
-You can inspect the leaks yourself or call a professional as sometimes, they can be hard to find without special equipment.
+You can inspect the leaks yourself or call a professional, as sometimes, they can be hard to find without special equipment.

 - Clean your fan blades regularly with a soft cloth.